Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-BasicCoreComponents.md

 - The bank Customer Transaction Record (CTR) is no longer available as a single element in the response, the independent values are available in separate elements (see Appendix A for more details).
 Additionally, the CTR was previously available in multiple languages (EN, FR, ES) based on the terminal setting or the language element in the API request; at this time Commerce Hub will send back English language only responses.

 ---

+## Configuration
+- Configuration was previously accessed via the Payeezy Real-time Payment Manager (RPM) and will now be available from Marketplace.
+For more details please see <link to Marketplace documentation/training>.
+- Batch Settlement cutoff times can no longer be configured.
+- A new API Password, HMAC Key and other API relation authorization and authentication was available self-serve in Payeezy RPM Administration and cannot be performed in Marketplace; <need to know where a merchant can do this self-service to a comparative analysis of that system can be performed>.
+- There is more configuration available to a merchant admin in Marketplace for CommerceHub that was previously available to this role via Payeezy Gateway.
+- The ability to edit the terminal/MID address and create and edit users was available in Payeezy RPM Administration and cannot be performed in Marketplace <need to know where address edit self-serve and user creation and edit self-service is performed to do a comparative analysis of that system>.
+- Finally, in Payeezy Gateway the Administrative pages could be displayed in multiple languages (EN, FR, ES) based on the terminal setting; at this time Marketplace is available in English language only.

 ## See Also